 Brush Size Chart for Flat Brushes

 It can easily get quite confusing and stressful trying to narrow down your choices when you have that many to choose from.
-That’s why ZenART’s co-founder, Ardak Kassenova, envisioned and designed watercolor sets for every stage of your watercolor painting journey.
-There are three sets to choose from – Black Tulip, Turner Collection, and Fine Line according to what you’re looking for.
+That's why ZenART's co-founder, Ardak Kassenova, envisioned and designed watercolor brush sets for every stage of your watercolor painting journey.
+There are three sets in our watercolor supplies range to choose from - Black Tulip, Turner Collection, and Fine Line - according to what you're looking for.

 What size watercolor brushes do I need?

 If you're just starting out then you don't need to buy too many different sizes yet.
 I would recommend you to have three round brushes - one in a small size (2-4), one in a mid-range size (6-8), and one in a larger size (10-12).
 You'll also need one or two flat brushes or wash brushes for those huge areas of washes that you need to do.
 It will be hard going if you just use your round brush, especially if you need to paint a wide section.
 One small and one large will be more than enough to start with.
 And a rigger brush (1-2) will be useful as well.

 ZenART's Black Tulip is the perfect set for any beginner and aspiring artist.
 It's a 6-pc vegan brush set for watercolor, acrylic, and other water media.
 The brushes are made from the finest Japanese synthetic fibers that mimic squirrel and kolinsky sable.
 They hold their shape well with an added snap due to their high elasticity.
 Allowing for smooth control and excellent water and pigment distribution on your paper.
 This set has all the watercolor brush sizes and shapes you'll ever need for starting out, making it the preferred choice by even the professional artists.